A child figure in a silver gear.

 …and then all he could do was be on fire and scream.

-In an alley, near a snowbank, at six o’clock at night, there was a blonde woman with frazzled hair and a cheap cloth coat with a shearling collar who was frowning with her eyes closed and holding a screaming green infant in one hand, holding down a screaming red man with the other one, while a violent white light pulsed and crackled around her.
+In an alley, near a snowbank, at six o’clock at night, there was a blonde woman with frazzled hair and a cheap cloth coat with a shearling collar who was frowning with her eyes closed, holding a screaming green infant in one hand, and holding down a screaming red man with the other one, while a violent white light pulsed and crackled around her.
 It smelled very much like hot metal, and a little like burnt pork.

 Then she removed her hand and the man was merely lying puddled on the ground and gasping with a brand-new glowing gold scar in the centre of his chest, but the kid was still screaming.
 Poor kid probably needed a bottle — and a lifetime of therapy.